yup-ma/yupma-ui-styles/README.md

 ![YupMa logo](https://cdn.yupma.com/assets/logo-full.png)

-**YupMa UI Styles** is a comprehensive style library for the [YupMa design system](https://yupma.com/?src=npm-ui-styles).
+**YupMa UI Styles** is a comprehensive base style library for the [YupMa design system](https://yupma.com/?src=npm-ui-styles).
 It provides a suite of CSS and SCSS files with tokens and classes that can easily be modified according to need.
+It provide modifier that you can use to create majestic UI for your product.

 ## Installation